Basic-Data-Infrastructure/bdi-stack/connector/README.md

 - `reverse-proxy/forwarded-headers` record information for "x-forwarded" headers on the request in the "entering" phase on the `:proxy-request-overrides`.
 Note: put this interceptor near the top to prevent overwriting request properties by other interceptors like `request/update`.

 - `reverse-proxy/proxy-request` produce a response by executing the (rewritten) request (including the recorded "x-forwarded" headers information in `:proxy-request-overrides`) in the "entering" phase.
+When the request fails to connect to the down stream server it responds with "503 Service Unavailable".

   Here are example rules for a minimal reverse proxy to [httpbin](https://httpbin.org):